 The House of Assembly of 1969 consisted of sixty-six members.
 Fifty were Europeans, the other sixteen were Africans.
 This reservation of seats for Europeans who were the minority was to say the least oppressive and it gave rise to the Revolutionary war for independence.

-With the exception of Criminal Law [ ] , Zimbabwe’s law is mainly uncodified.
+With the exception of Criminal Law, Zimbabwe's law is mainly uncodified.
 There is no one single source of law in Zimbabwe.
-The law is derived from various sources, has various sources, and has various origins.
+The law is derived from various sources, and has various origins.
 The Criminal Law of Zimbabwe was codified by the Criminal Law [Codification and Reform] Act which came into effect on the 1st of July 2006.
-Of interest is that, this Code criminalises activities like the d eliberate infection of another person with a sexually transmitted disease and HIV. [ ] Sexual-transmitted diseases are defined to include diseases like syphilis, gonorrhea, herpes, and all other forms of sexually transmitted diseases.
+Of interest is that, this Code criminalizes activities like the deliberate infection of another person with a sexually transmitted disease and HIV.
+Sexual-transmitted diseases are defined to include diseases like syphilis, gonorrhea, herpes, and all other forms of sexually transmitted diseases.

 The following are sources of Zimbabwean law: